 Ann Summers parties have been really popular in the past, and have been a fun way of having a girls night in, with the representative going to the host’s home or other venue, and running adult themed party games and encouraging the guests to place an order, with the host earning a discount on their order.
 Programmes where you can run such events can be good ways of getting groups together to get bigger orders placed, but they by no means guarantee you success.

 New brands and companies are cropping up all the time, and some of these are making the MLM name even worse than it was.
-In particular Tropic has become really popular, and I am regularly seeing friends and acquaintances on Facebook becoming a rep. Tropic do sell themselves as different to other MLM programmes, and in fact call themselves a “direct selling” company rather than MLM, but ultimately, the business model is the same, people earn commissions from recruiting other people.
+In particular Tropic has become really popular, and I am regularly seeing friends and acquaintances on Facebook becoming a rep. Tropic do sell themselves as different to other MLM programmes, and in fact call themselves a “direct selling” company rather than MLM, but ultimately, the business model is the same, people earn commissions from recruiting other people and making those sales.

 Unfortunately, MLM types programmes are becoming more and more popular, particularly in times when people have a lot of financial issues and worries.
 People are sold false promises, and have their hopes played on.

 - FM Cosmetics (FM World)